-1. Open the hood and check the physical condition of the battery (see page 238).
+1. Open the hood and check the physical condition of the battery (see page 233).
 In very cold weather, check the condition of the electrolyte.
-If it seems slushy or like ice, do not try jump starting until it thaws
+If it seems slushy or like ice, do not try jump starting until it thaws.

-/f a battery sits in extreme cold, the electrolyte inside can freeze.
+If a battery sits in extreme cold, the electrolyte inside can freeze.
 Attempting to jump start with a frozen battery can cause it to rupture.

-2. Turn off all the electrical accessories: heater, A/C, climate control, stereo system, lights, etc. Put the transmission in Neutral or Park and set the parking brake.
+2. Turn off all the electrical accessories: climate control, stereo system, lights, etc. Put the transmission in Neutral or Park and set the parking brake.